Marie-Ehnert/prototype-cpp-doc-generator/README.md

 * __formats__ a prompt template with the resulting Information for each code component
 * sequentially __sends__ chat completion __API__ __request__ to your local `ollama` models to __generate__ __documentation__
 * __creates__ a markdown documentation file in the folder of the given cpp file in the english language
+***

 ###  ⛔️ Known Limitations

-Certain C++ language features are not yet supported during static analysis hence some features might not be documented well or not at all!
+Sadly certain C++ language features are not yet supported during static analysis hence some features might not be documented well or not at all!

+__BUT__ wait there is good part!

+The usage of AI dampens _SOME_ limitations of the static analysis feature by inferring missing information or relying more on the provided source code content instead of erroneous extracted information between the prompt instruction statements!

+There is a high chance that faulty analysis is resolved by the power of the trained model your are using!
+Feel free to experiment with this.

-__Please check the generated docs to solve potential errors, hallucinations of the model or add missing components!__
+> Please __check__ the generated docs to solve __potential errors, hallucinations__ of the model or __add missing components__!

-Unsupported language Features:
+### Yet unsupported language features:
 - multiple inheritance
 - generic field declarations of class attributes
 - template declarations of any components